 Zoltan L - Your ability to adapt and turn every situation into a good time is remarkable.
 Thank you for reminding me to always live life to the fullest.

 Caitlin F - Learning, reflection, love and kindness suit you so well.
 Thank you for being a source of light in my life.

 Miranda J - Curiosity and passion make the best citizens.
 Thank you for reminding me that there are so many good people who truly care.

 Zack O - Compassion and care are underrated.
 Thank you for always taking the time to show us how much we all matter.

 Chloe H - A listening ear and a big hug goes a long way.
 Thank you for being the loving shoulder I was able to lean on.

-If you'd like to see more photos from the June intake of the Expedition Leader Program you can do so here.
+Check out more photos of the Expedition Leader Program on Pure Exploration's Facebook page.
 Pure Exploration would love to say a huge thank you to Chloe and each of the Expedition Leader Program participants (mentioned above) for your incredible energy, enthusiasm, support and adventurous curiosity over the last three months.
 We've loved sharing in this transformational journey with you!
 We'd also like to give a huge shout out to Program Instructors Keri and Jess who went above and beyond absolutely everything - thank you for your hard work and for being so amazing at what you do!
 You can find out more about the Expedition Leader Program here or alternatively you can send us an email for more information.